kikitte/gdal-utils/crop-to-valid-extent/README.md

 Read the smallest valid extent of a raster, so it ignores the blank rows/cols.

 1. mian.cpp - use Float64 as gdal data type, so it is suitable for most raster but with more memory  consumption.
-2. main_byte.cpp - use Float64 as gdal data type.
+2. main_byte.cpp - use byte as gdal data type.

 ### Usage